-As at January 31, 2019, the Company owed \$65,582 (January 31, 2018 - \$113,396) to companies controlled by directors and officers and is included in Due to Related Parties.
-The amounts owing are unsecured and non-interest bearing.
+As at January 31, 2020, the Company owed \$nil (2019 - \$65,582) to companies controlled by directors and officers and any amounts are included in Due to Related Parties, and are unsecured and non-interest bearing.

-8. SEGMENTED INFORMATION
+11. SEGMENTED INFORMATION

 The Company has one operating segment being the exploration of exploration and evaluation of mineral properties.
-The Company's exploration and evaluation assets are located in Burkina Faso, and this geographic information is disclosed in Note 4.
+The Company's exploration and evaluation assets are located in Burkina Faso and Canada and this geographic information is disclosed in Note 4.

-9. CAPITAL MANAGEMENT
+12. CAPITAL MANAGEMENT